aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 standardNpmSynth builds using NPM and runs `cdk synth` by default, the last property used rolePolicyStatements will give us the authority to list AWS Accounts, which will be handy later

-so far our pipeline has two stages a source stage and a build stage

-now we need a stage that actually deploys our infrastructure code into the destination environments
+so far our pipeline has two stages a source stage and a build stage, now we need a stage that actually deploys our infrastructure code into its destination environments using Pipeline's `addApplicationStage` method

-so the Pipeline construct provides the method `addApplicationStage` to add more stages, as you can see below

 ```
 const infraStage = new InfrastructureStage(this, stageDetails.name, {